 Don’t panic!
 Even though you’ve been issued an IRS audit letter, it’s not the end of the world.
 Less than 1% of all tax returns are selected for an IRS audit and that percentage is even smaller for those who make less than $100K.
 However, anyone can be selected for an IRS audit—no matter what their income is.
 If the IRS sees enough red flags in your return, you may be chosen to audit.
 For example, if someone earning $80,000 in a year claims $40,000 in charitable donations, the IRS’ computers could flag that account for a potential audit.
 As long as you are honest on your returns, audits can be handled with relative ease.
-However, if you were dishonest on your return—either by mistake or intention—you might be in some more complex trouble.
+However, if you were dishonest on your return—either by mistake or intention—you might receive a notice CP2000 or be in some more complex trouble.
 You’re not alone; the chart below details the amount of IRS audits implemented on individual tax returns for past years.

 No matter what your situation may be, you should contact a tax professional as soon as you receive an IRS audit letter.

 What Does an IRS Audit Letter Look Like?

 The IRS is clear and concise in its letters and notifications.
 An IRS audit letter is certified mail that will clearly identify your name, taxpayer ID, form number, employee ID number, and contact information.
 For example, the first line of text might say, “We have selected your (state or federal) income tax return for the year shown above for examination”.
 The IRS will also explain the primary focus of the meeting and what you need to provide in order to resolve it within four sections of the letter:

 This section simply explains why it’s important to bring the documents that the IRS has requested.

 The IRS will notify you how long your meeting will last (typically 3 hours) and explain their wish to complete the entire process in the time allotted—this is contingent on the documents you provide and whether or not you were selected for a non-correspondence audit.